portdirect/portdirect.github.io/source/content/blog/fedora-silverblue-workstation/index.md

 systemctl reboot
 ```

-Once we are back we can enable, and start, the cockpit webserver, and open the required ports:
+Once we are back we can enable, and start, the cockpit web server, and open the required ports:
 ```shell
 sudo systemctl enable --now cockpit.socket sudo firewall-cmd --add-service=cockpit